-We are located inside New Circle Road (4).
-Quiet suburban area.
+We are located in a quiet suburban area.
 It is not a pull thru site.
 The driveway is straight, but narrow, with a 30amp connection at the back end of the driveway.
 We have a fenced in yard, with two small young dogs and a scaredy cat.
 You can let your dogs out to use the fenced yard, please do not leave them in the yard.
-You are welcome to use the outdoor covered patio with it's comfy furniture.
+You are welcome to use the outdoor covered patio with it's furniture.

 Small self contained units should have no problem.
-When you come down the hill into the subdivision, the road is steep.
-I have never dragged towing a travel trailer or a self contained unit, but I take it slow.
+We live on a street that dead ends into a small park.
 The turn into our paved driveway is a 90 degree turn from the subdivision road.
 The driveway is straight, fairly flat,but narrow.

 We recently had visitors with a rig which had very low ground clearance.
 They could not get into the driveway due to dragging their undercarriage.
 They spent the night in front of our house with no shade and unable to reach the 30 amp plug.
 This was the first time we encountered this problem with Boondockers.
 So, just a heads up if you have a rig with low ground clearance.

-I am retired and Karen is a Professor at the University of Kentucky, we welcome guests from April to mid-October.
-Send us a message to check availability.
+I am retired and Karen is a retired Professor at the University of Kentucky, we welcome guests from April to mid-October.
+We do travel a lot.
+So, send us a message to check availability.
+Safe Travels!

 Lexington is known as the Horse Capitol of the World.
 We are located in Central Kentucky, rolling hills and horse farms tours.
 We are right on the The Bourbon Trail, a drive and tour trail accenting our famous bourbon heritage.
 If it great international rock climbing, backpacking or hiking you are looking for we are 45 minutes away from The Red River Gorge.
 Check www.Lexingtonartleague.org for the hopping art scene.